akkshitha676/SoC-24-Gesture-Based-Text-Creation-and-Recognition/README.md

 ### Gesture-based Drag and Drop

-- Move an image on the screen using hand gestures
+- Move images on the screen using hand gestures

 ### Pause Detection